ekamanelly/ekamanelly/README.md

 ### Hi there 👋

+If you somehow found yourself here after the previous click, you are on more click close to your quest. but first,let me I introduce me.

+- ⚡ I have been working as Node.js dev for more than 3 years building  ✨ Restful app ✨
+- 🌱 I’m currently mastering the act of smooth deployment and monitoring on AWS
+- 🔧 I enjoy using tool like TerraForm, Github action,K8s, docker containers,EKs
+- 😄 my Ekama  pronounce "air ka ma"

+Now use the next click to ask me anything 💬 on [Whatapp](https://wa.me/message/R7QNULZJBQKFI1)
 <!--
 **ekamanelly/ekamanelly** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.